What parents need to know

 Is it any good?

+This latest adventure is as fresh and entertaining as the first.
 This is the sixth in Meddaugh's series of Martha books that began with Martha Speaks which was named a New York Times Best Illustrated Book in 1992.
 She has maintained her high standard throughout the series with lively, deadpan hilarious, watercolor illustrations, snappy dialogue, cartoon bubble wisecrack commentary, and clever story lines.
-This latest adventure is as fresh and entertaining as the first.

 Families can talk about...